openebs-archive/openebs-docs/docs/alphafeatures.md

 - Only dynamically provisioned cStor volumes can be resized.
 - You can only expand cStor volumes containing a file system if the file system is ext3 or ext4.
 - Ensure that the corresponding StorageClass has the `allowVolumeExpansion` field set to `true` when the volume is provisioned.
 - You will need to enable `ExpandCSIVolumes` and `ExpandInUsePersistentVolumes` feature gates on `kubelets` and `kube-apiserver`.
-Other general prerequisites related to cStor volume via CSI provosioner can be found from [here](#prerequisites-cstor-csi).
+Other general prerequisites related to cStor volume via CSI provisioner can be found from [here](#prerequisites-cstor-csi).

 **Steps to perform the cStor volume expansion:**